hernantz/blog/content/improvement-marathon.md

 ## Exercising
-Will do mostly running 3 times a week (40 min each) and biking 2 hours on weekends.
+Will do mostly running, 3 times a week (40 min each), and biking 2 hours on weekends.